yoanastamenova/Video_games_API/README.md

     });
 ```

-22. Establish connection between the server and the DB with npm run dev
+21. Establish connection between the server and the DB with npm run dev

-23. New connection -> URI and paste our URI
+22. GO to Compass -> New connection -> URI and paste our URI

 ## CREATE ENTITITES:

-24. In folder Database create new folder -> Entities
+23. In folder Database create new folder -> Entities
+ex. entities

-25. Inside Entities create another folder named after each of the entities in our DB
+24. Inside Entities create another folder named after each of the entities in our DB

 ex. games

-26. Inside each entitiy folder create entitiyName.model.js
+25. Inside each entitiy folder create entitiyName.model.js

-ex.game.model.js
+ex.   game.model.js

-27. In the file include all the columns needed->
+26. In the file include all the columns needed->

 ```
 import { Schema, model } from "mongoose";

-const GameSchema = new Schema(
+const NameSchema = new Schema(
     {
         title: {
             type: String,